andrew/ultimate-awesome/README.md

 - [awesome-spacemesh](https://github.com/lrettig/awesome-spacemesh) - A crowdsourced list of Spacemesh-related resources and utilities.
 - [awesome-courses](https://github.com/madhusriram/awesome-courses) - Collection of awesome course listings.
 - [awesome-salesforce-articles](https://github.com/mailtoharshit/awesome-salesforce-articles) - A curated list of delightful Salesforce Articles/Webinar/Videos and Blogs.
+- [awesome-2d-animation](https://github.com/markmohr/awesome-2d-animation) - :books: A collection of tools, datasets and papers about inbetweening and 2D animation.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
 - [awesome-nabaztag](https://github.com/mehdichaouch/awesome-nabaztag) - 🐰 A curated list of awesome Nabaztag resources.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.